 When digital switches were first introduced, it was a serious design challenge to make them big enough for the purpose of allowing building convenient network topologies.
 One can easily calculate that if it is possible to build switching nodes with the capacity in the area of tens of thousands of users, networks of any size can be built.
+This applies to both connectionless and connection oriented networks.
 When even bigger switching nodes became possible, it became even easier to build networks with tens and hundreds of millions of customers.

 During the 1990's Moore's law took care of the problem.
 The result was that in digital circuit networks operators moved to larger node size.
 This helped to reduce software and other maintenance costs.
 Large switching node size led also to blurring of the categories of switching nodes.
 A large local switch may be used as a long distance and also as an international switch provided that the vendor is able to provide a rich enough software build for the node.
-A modern large switching node, in addition to supporting originating and terminating traffic to some users, may support transit traffic for users that are connected to other switching nodes.
+A large switching node (build later than early 1990s), in addition to supporting originating and terminating traffic to some users, may support transit traffic for users that are connected to other switching nodes.